liamjdavis/liamjdavis.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         My research focuses on the formal verification of AI systems, and in particular, I am a developer of the Marabou verification framework.
+I also contribute to the Alpha Beta Crown framework.

-        I'm am currently advised by Andrew Wu at Amherst, Clark Barrett at Stanford, and Guy Katz at Hebrew University of Jerusalem.
+        I'm currently working with several people, including Andrew Wu at Amherst College, Clark Barrett at Stanford, Guy Katz at Hebrew University of Jerusalem, and Huan Zhang at UIUC.
     design:
       columns: '1'
   - block: collection